St George's United Reformed Church Morpeth

 Social Events in the Church

-The Church holds an annual Christmas Social, composed (usually) of a series of sketches, sometimes linked, designed to mildly lampoon current events in Morpeth and more widely.
-Last year, in a break from tradition, we put on a (sort of) panto.
+The Church usually holds an annual Christmas Social, composed of a series of (more or less related) sketches, sometimes linked, designed to mildly lampoon current events in Morpeth and more widely.
+Last time, in a break from tradition, we put on a (sort of) panto.
 The format is that dinner is served at intervals during the play, and audience participation encouraged.
 There is also a raffle with some excellent prizes and a cash bar.
 Tickets from Christine Oakes are usually available from early-mid Autumn in the pre-Christmas season and often sell out very quickly (01670 518608).
 For many folk, this production is usually a sign that the Christmas Season in Morpeth has begun.

 Badminton Clubs